Series: Tales of Silver Downs #1

 Genre: Celtic Britain, Historical fantasy

-Diarmuid is not a typical bard.
-His tales aren't about hope and heroism, but instead they reflect the darkness he feels inside.
-When he inadvertently brings his imaginary muse to life, everything she knows comes from Diarmuid’s melancholic tales.
-Desiring her own life, she leaves Diarmuid and sets out to live in the only way she knows how: the way his tales told her to.
+When a bard inadvertently brings his imaginary muse to life, everything she knows comes from his melancholic tales.
+Desiring her own life, she leaves the bard and sets out to live in the only way she knows how: the way his tales told her to.

-Brigit tries to be a good wise woman like her mother, but feels like she’s wasting her life dispensing charms and cures.
-She spends her days longing for danger and adventure.
-When she encounters a fey and becomes the victim of a cruel curse, she gets more adventure than she ever wanted.
+An apprentice wise women feels like she's wasting her life dispensing charms and cures, and spends her days longing for adventure.
+When she becomes the victim of a cruel curse, she gets the biggest adventure she could have dreamed of.

 As the pair cross paths, they realise the only way to succeed in their quests is to join forces.
 Together, they discover the true nature of the bard’s bond with his muse.
 While the world will never be safe with the creature on the prowl, destroying her could also destroy her creator.

 Also in this series: